Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field: Discussion

 \section{Discussion}

 We have studied the photon escape rate distribution from an ensemble of random atomic scatterers coupled to a scalar or vector radiation field.
-It has been shown that in both cases the results are qualitatively the same.
+In our analysis, virtual processes are allowed, but only the on-shell photons that leave the cloud are taken into account for detection purposes.
+We have shown that in both the scalar and vectorial cases, the results are qualitatively the same, namely the photon escape rate distribution follows the $P(\Gamma) \sim \Gamma^{-1}$ power law, the maximal photon emission rate recovers the asymptotic behavior predicted by the Marchenko-Pastur law, and in dilute gases the minimal photon emission rate is dominated by subradiant pairs.
 Moreover, in these two cases, the function $C$ exhibits a scaling behavior over a broad range of system parameters, where the optical thickness serves as the scaling parameter (in the large sample regime).
 This observation is in line with the findings reported by the authors of \cite{PRL2}, who originally calculated the scaling function in the scalar case.
 The finding that photons undergo a crossover from delocalization toward localization rather than a disorder-driven phase transition as expected from Anderson localization \cite{gang}, suggests that photon localization is dominated by cooperative effects rather than disorder.
+This conclusion is further validated by the finding that a similar scaling behavior is obtained in ordered media.
+It should be noted, however, that the specific contribution of each mechanism to light localization, namely, cooperativity or disorder, cannot be singled out \cite {BGAK}.

-The results show that the scalar model, which ignores the vectorial nature of light, is an excellent approximation when considering photon escape rates from atomic gases.
+The results show that the scalar model is an excellent approximation when considering real photon escape rates from atomic gases.
 As the scalar model is much simpler compared to the vectorial one, the former could be used, without losing substantial information.
 Since averaging the vectorial coupling matrix $\Lambda_{\alpha\beta}(\textbf{r}_{ij})$ (\ref{eq:PERvect}) over the random orientations of the atoms leads to the scalar coupling matrix $\Lambda(r_{ij})$ (\ref{eq:PERscal}), our results indicate that $P(\Gamma)$ is not sensitive to the detailed location of the atoms.